GustavoSilvaNavarro/JWT---Sessions-Exe/README.md

 If you want a recap of how JWT works, [check out these docs](https://jwt.io/).

 You’ll notice a lot of code you implemented in the “session” part can be reused here.
 In what areas will you have to approach things differently? 🤔
+For testing purposes, send the token to the client using a property `req.body.accessToken`.

 ## Tasks